XunpengYi/Text-IF/README.md

 # LLVIP
 CUDA_VISIBLE_DEVICES=0 python test_from_dataset.py  --weights_path "pretrained_weights/simple_fusion.pth" --dataset_path "./dataset/LLVIP/eval" --input_text "This is the infrared and visible image fusion task."  --save_path "./results"

+# Some researchers have reported better performance using the text "This is the infrared-visible light fusion task.".
 ```

 For text guidance image fusion, the existing model supports hints for low light, overexposure, low contrast, and noise.
 Feel free to use it.